6.1 Academic Integrity

 Students who are unable to attend or no longer require their accommodated exam(s) (scheduled with the Exams Office) must cancel their arrangements, in writing, with the Exams Office to avoid being charged a fee.

 Once a student begins an examination, the attempt will be considered valid except in the case of extenuating circumstances.
 Students who experience sudden serious illness during the course of writing a scheduled examination that prevents them from completing the examination, must notify an Examination Proctor prior to leaving the examination hall.
+The Proctor will complete an Exam Incident Report that will be sent to the instructor and Commerce Office.
 The Commerce Office will review the Examination Proctor’s report, and liaise with the instructor of the course to determine if the examination attempt is considered valid.
+The student should also submit any documentation substantiating their illness to the Commerce Office.
 If a student leaves an examination without notifying an Examination Proctor, and is unable to provide evidence of extenuating circumstances, the examination attempt will be considered valid and no retroactive academic consideration will be possible.

-Students studying at Queen’s on an official exchange and whose first language is not English may apply to the Centre for International Management for additional time of 0.5 hour to write each final examination.
+Students studying at Queen’s on an official exchange and whose first language is not English may apply to the Queen's Exams Office for additional time of 0.5 hour to write each final examination.
 They may also bring one (1) language translation dictionary to the examination.

 A student may petition an instructor for permission to take a Supplemental Examination.
 The result obtained on a Supplemental Examination may be substituted for that of the previous examination in calculating the final grade for the course.
 Normally, permission will be granted only if there have been extenuating circumstances adversely affecting a student's performance on the previous examination.
 7.1.2 Official documentation may be required.

-Students should familiarize themselves with the University Registrar’s regulations on Conduct During Exams.
+Students should familiarize themselves with, and abide by, the University Registrar’s regulations on Conduct During Exams.

 Queen’s University is dedicated to learning, intellectual inquiry, the dissemination and advancement of knowledge, personal and professional development, and good citizenship.